yxhniord/Rate-My-Professor-NEU-CS/README.md

   - Server
     1. Add professor rate automatic calculation
     2. Change user model and controller to add more fields
-    3. Change get professor list by name to be case insensitive
+    3. Change get professor list by name to be case-insensitive
   - Client
+    1. Implement add-new-comment and update-existing-comment functionalities.
+    2. Display user comments as carousel on homepage when user's logged in.
+    3. Authenticate and authorize users to add/edit comments.
+    4. Redirect user from Auth0 sign up page to information collection page.
+    5. Improve accessibility and mobile responsiveness.

 - [ ] Iteration 3
 - [ ] Iteration 4